How to Price your Lumber

 For example, if you’re selling pine, to fully compensate you for the time and effort of felling a tree, milling it up and finding a buyer, the price you put on it may exceed what that same wood might fetch at the local lumber yard.
 And while some people will support local sawyers and businesses, many are also cost-oriented and will pick the cheapest option.

-For that reason, you may want to consider setting your prices below the retail market price for lumber.
+For that reason, you may want to consider setting your prices below the retail price for lumber.
 Some sawyers forgo trying to sell commonly used lumber like rough-cut pine that is easily and cheapy acquired in other ways and prefer to sell more lucrative species.

 Quality Expectations